 Below: Sarah, Adama's Turay's sister.
-Photo: Amnesty International, 2009
+Photo: Amnesty International, 200919

-In Ethiopia fees charged by public health clinics are a primary reason why people opt for self-care.
-In Sudan 70% of people in disadvantaged areas who did not seek care when sick reported scarcity of money as the reason for not accessing services.
-Making households pay for health care excludes women and girls, who are usually last in line for services.
+In Ethiopia fees charged by public health clinics are a primary reason why people opt for self-care.20 In Sudan 70% of people in disadvantaged areas who did not seek care when sick reported scarcity of money as the reason for not accessing services.21 Making households pay for health care excludes women and girls, who are usually last in line for services.22 the full impact of which is still to be felt in poor countries.
+Lessons from previous crises show that as household incomes decline more people switch from fee-paying private services to seek free services in the public sector.29 When free services are unavailable in the public sector the number of people denied health care increases dramatically.

 Attempts to target poor people and exempt them from paying fees have failed.
-In Zambia only 1% of exemptions were granted on the basis of poverty, indicating that either poor people were staying away or being forced to pay.
+In Zambia only 1% of exemptions were granted on the basis of poverty, indicating that either poor people were staying away or being forced to pay.23